TaskoudisDimi/Pac-Mac-AI/README.md

-# Pac-Mac-AI
+# Pac-Man-AI
-Control Ms Pac Man with AI Tree

-Α Finite State Machine created that returns in every instance the move command for Ms PacMan.
+Added a technique (tree AI) to ready code that ran the Pacman game.
+More specifically, a finite state machine was created that returns the motion command for Ms PacMan in every case.

-This FSM was created in the file "MyPacMan.java" ("starter\src\main\java\entrants\pacman\username")

-Purpose is the highest score of Pac-Man.
+This FSM was created in the file "MyPacMan.java" ("starter\src\main\java\entrants\pacman\username") The goal is the highest Pac-Man score.